100 things to do in Manchester

 Visit the bright lights of Canal Street

 Canal Street is a hub of celebration in the heart of the city and home to Manchester’s world-famous Gay Village.
-From club nights, bars, drag shows, theatre, charity initiatives and delicious food, Canal Street is a safe space for all in the LGBTQ+ community.
-The Village hosts a number of annual events and community activities to help support members of its community, both on a local and international scale, such as Pride and Sparkle.
+From club nights, bars, drag shows and theatre, to charity initiatives and delicious food, Canal Street is a safe space for all in the LGBTQ+ community.
+The Village hosts a number of annual events and activities to help support members of its community, both on a local and international scale, such as Pride and Sparkle.

 Take part in veganuary

 Attempting veganuary couldn’t be easier in Manchester!
 The city is home to some of the greatest vegan cafes, restaurants, shops, markets and street food that even the most ardent meat lovers can enjoy.
 Try Seiten Bao Buns at Vertigo, the Mezze platter at Fuel in Withington or a Philly ‘Cheesesteak’ at Herbivorous.
 Challenge your mates and see who can last the longest on a plant-based diet.

 Take a street art tour of the Northern Quarter

 The streets of Manchester (but most notably in the Northern Quarter) are well-known for their vibrant murals, tags and commemorative artwork.
 You can take a tour on your own phone using the Street Art Cities app, or for a more personal touch try Skyliner’s Alternative Manchester Tours.
 If you fancy just going for an explore on your own, make sure to visit the 22 Bees mural on Oldham Street and the Outhouse in Stevenson Square.

 Explore Manchester's cultural history at the Portico Library

 This Regency-period library is one of Manchester’s oldest institutions.
 With books stacked across every wall and a programme of eclectic events and workshops, the Portico Library is not only a great spot to indulge your cultural interests but a place to learn, research and develop your studies through collaboration and open discussion.